michaellennox/CV/README.md

 * Currently working as an alumni helper at Makers Academy where I help current students with problems and development concepts
 * Previously have trained and mentored juniors in sales positions who have gone on to be very successful in their fields
-* Have a very large amount of patience and find helping others develop and grow truly exciting
+* Very patient and find helping others develop and grow truly exciting

 ## Projects